cbeuw/rustlantis/README.md

 ## Quirks
 - Cranelift not supported on AArch64 macOS: https://github.com/bjorn3/rustc_codegen_cranelift/issues/1248
-- `rustc_codegen_backend` can be used as a backend, but it doesn't support enough language features yet to be usable
+- `rustc_codegen_gcc` can be used as a backend, but it doesn't support enough language features yet to be usable

 ## Namesake
 The Space Shuttle *Atlantis* docked with *Mir* space station seven times: https://en.wikipedia.org/wiki/Shuttle%E2%80%93Mir_program